 - (2) A report on Schedule 13F, filed August 13, 2015, disclosed that The Vanguard Group, an investment adviser, was the beneficial owner of 26,906,672 shares of common stock as of June 30, 2015.
-All information regarding The Vanguard Group is based on that entity's report on Schedule 13F. - (3) Represents shares held for the accounts of Glenview Capital Partners, L.P., a Delaware limited partnership ("Glenview Capital Partners"), Glenview Capital Master Fund, Ltd., a Cayman Islands exempted company ("Glenview Capital Master Fund"), Glenview Institutional Partners, L.P., a Delaware limited partnership ("Glenview Institutional Partners"), Glenview Offshore Opportunity Master Fund, Ltd., a Cayman Islands exempted company ("Glenview Capital Opportunity Master Fund"), and Glenview Capital Opportunity Fund, L.P., a Delaware limited partnership ("Glenview Capital Opportunity Fund").
-Glenview Capital Management, LLC ("Glenview Capital Management") serves as investment manager to each of Glenview Capital Partners, Glenview Capital Master Fund, Glenview Institutional Partners, Glenview Capital Management.
-As a result, each of Glenview Capital Management and Mr. Robbins may be deemed the beneficial owner of 23,746,489 shares, which amount consists of: (i) 579,398 shares held for the account of Glenview Institutional Partners; (ii) 7,848,687 shares held for the account of Glenview Offshore Opportunity Master Fund; and (v) 4,683,223 shares held for the account of Glenview Capital Opportunity Fund.
+All information regarding The Vanguard Group is based on that entity's report on Schedule 13F. - Represents shares held for the accounts of Glenview Capital Partners, L.P., a Delaware limited partnership ("Glenview Capital Partners"), Glenview Capital Master Fund, Ltd., a Cayman Islands exempted company ("Glenview Offshore Opportunity Master Fund, Ltd., a Cayman Islands exempted company ("Glenview Offshore Opportunity Master Fund"), and Glenview Capital Opportunity Fund, L.P., a Delaware limited partnership ("Glenview Offshore Opportunity Master Fund"), and Glenview Capital Opportunity Fund, L.P., a Delaware limited partnership ("Glenview Capital Opportunity Fund").
+Glenview Capital Management, LLC ("Glenview Capital Management") serves as investment manager to each of Glenview Capital Partners, Glenview Capital Master Fund, Glenview Institutional Partners, Glenview Offshore Opportunity Master Fund, and Glenview Capital Opportunity Fund.
+Lawrence M. Robbins is the Chief Executive Officer of Glenview Capital Management.
+As a result, each of Glenview Capital Management and Mr. Robbins may be deemed the beneficial owner of 23,746,489 shares, which amount consists of: (i) 579,398 shares held for the account of Glenview Capital Partners; (ii) 7,848,687 shares held for the account of Glenview Capital Master Fund; (iii) 4,234,304 shares held for the account of Glenview Institutional Partners; (iv) 6,400,877 shares held for the account of Glenview Offshore Opportunity Master Fund; and (v) 4,683,223 shares held for the account of Glenview Capital Opportunity Fund.
 The preceding information in this footnote is based solely on the Form 13G filed with the SEC on September 4, 2015 on behalf of Glenview Capital Management and Mr. Robbins.